-- 3. If you are upgrading from a previous major version, such as 8.70, you will need to upgrade your license.

-For upgrade instructions, see How to Activate Your License below or How to Manually Activate/Return Your License on page 28. - 4.
+- 3. If you are upgrading from a previous major version, such as 8.80, you will need to upgrade your license.
+For upgrade instructions, see Activate Your License below. - 4.
 See Copy User Files on page 20 for instructions on how to copy user created content from previous major versions.

-2.4 How to Activate Your License
+2.4 Activate Your License